This article was originally published as “Minding the Climate Tech Gap” by Dawn Lippert, Danya Hakeem, and Ramsay Siegal in Climate Tech VC

 In 2009, when Elemental Excelerator started our mission to redesign systems at the root of climate change, our team identified a funding gap for deploying technologies after the initial launch.
 Early stage venture capital and government research funding helped to launch new companies, and later stage venture capital and growth equity helped them grow once the technology and business model were proven.
 What happens in the space between those two often makes all the difference between a successful growth trajectory and a company that doesn’t survive.

 More times than not, our portfolio companies experience a fundamental, game-changing evolution after their first deployment.

-We have been students of this space in our decade of funding nearly $50m across 130+ climate tech companies and supporting 100+ (primarily first-of-a-kind) project deployments with a focus on the frontline communities typically impacted first and worst by climate change.
+We have been students of this space in our decade of funding nearly $50m across 130+ climate tech companies and supporting 100+ project deployments with a focus on the frontline communities typically impacted first and worst by climate change.

 The scales most typically used in our space, such as Technology Readiness Level (TRL) – which was developed by NASA in the 1970s to determine how mature any given technology is – are used by organizations far and wide, well beyond the US government.
 However, scales like TRL often stop at “market introduction” or “launch.”

 But the launch of a product is actually only the end of the technology development cycle, and just the beginning of the commercialization journey.
 A major funding and expertise gap begins at TRL 9, or what we call Commercial Inflection Point 4.